The life and career of Dame Zaha Mohammad Hadid

-At the time of her death, Zaha Hadid had amassed a lot of wealth.
-According to the Architect’s journal, Zara Hadid had accumulated a fortune of over 70 million pounds.
+At the time of her death, Hadid had amassed a lot of wealth.
+According to the Architect’s journal, she had accumulated a fortune of over 70 million pounds.

 Her father, Mohammed Hadid was an Iraqi economist and cabinet minister while her mother, Wajeeha Sabonji was an artist from Mosul.
 She also had two brothers, Fulath Hadid, a writer and an expert on Arab affairs, and Haithem Hadid.